oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/setup-workshop-environment/setup-workshop-environment.md

        ![The completed "Configure the database" section is displayed.](./images/adb-configure-db-new.png " ")

-8. In the **Backup retention** section, you can either accept the default or choose your preferred backup retention days.
+8. In the **Backup retention** section, you can either accept the default value or specify your preferred backup retention days.

        ![The Backup retention section is displayed.](./images/backup-retention.png " ")